regehr/llvm-project/README.md

 ### Slicing

-TODO give the expected `gen_optimized.py` call to get the patterns

 The slicing implementation lives in `llvm/lib/Analysis/DAGSlicer.cpp`.
 The hook to call the silcer is in `ValueTracking.cpp` which may call `DAGSlicer` from both `computeKnownBits` or `computeConstantRange`, with `-enable-knownbits-pattern-mining`, or `-enable-constantrange-pattern-mining` flags respectivly.